mitchspano/apex-trigger-actions-framework/README.md

 ## Support for Flows

-The trigger action framework can also allow you to invoke a flow by name, and determine the order of the flow's execution amongst other trigger actions in a given trigger context.
+The trigger actions framework can also allow you to invoke a flow by name, and determine the order of the flow's execution amongst other trigger actions in a given trigger context.
 Here is an example of a trigger action flow that checks if a record's status has changed and if so it sets the record's description to a default value.

 ![Sample Flow](images/sampleFlow.png)